Welcome to a gallery celebrating the beautiful and modern Biscayne Bay House from STRANG Architecture.

 The main floor bathroom consists of a floating stone countertop with an integrated basin and a cluster of glass orb pendant lights with red coral-like ends.
 A drainage basin filled with round stones sits below the sink.

-Moving upstairs to the master bathroom, we see the way glass panels are used to visually separate the shower area from the rest of the bathroom, and accordion sliding panels can be retracted to expose the bathroom to an outdoor terrace overlooking the pool and the bay.
+Moving upstairs to the primary bathroom, we see the way glass panels are used to visually separate the shower area from the rest of the bathroom, and accordion sliding panels can be retracted to expose the bathroom to an outdoor terrace overlooking the pool and the bay.

-From inside the master bathroom we can see the outdoor terrace, which is surrounded by glass balustrades and shaded from view by a series of tall palms that surround the back of the property.
+From inside the primary bathroom we can see the outdoor terrace, which is surrounded by glass balustrades and shaded from view by a series of tall palms that surround the back of the property.